synw/django-mqueue/README.md

   ```

  Note: if an `event_class` that is not in is MQUEUE_EVENT_CLASSES is provided during event creation the first
- tuple will be used as default.
+ tuple will be used for formating.

 :pencil2: To stop monitoring a MonitoredModel add a setting MQUEUE_STOP_MONITORING with the names of the models: